Searching for details:

 The stage separation systems was almost identical to that of Korolev's R-7 booster.
 It included an interstage truss structure allowing the ignition and free exhaust for the second stage engine seconds before the first stage separates.
 The second stage used liquid oxygen as an oxidizer and UDMH as fuel.
 The underground launch complex Mayak-2 in Kapustin Yar was modified for two-stage 63S1 vehicle.

 According to governmental decree, two rockets were assigned for for test launches.
-The first launch of the vehicle 63S1 # 1LK with satellite DS-2 (from Russian Dneprovskiy Sputnik) took place on October 26, 1961.
-It failed due to problems in flight control system.
+The first launch of the vehicle 63S1 No. 1LK with a satellite designated DS-2 (from Russian Dneprovskiy Sputnik) took place on October 26, 1961.
+The rocket failed due to problems in its flight control system.

 It took a special decision by the Minister of Armaments, Dimitry Ustinov, to proceed with further tests.
-On March 16, 1962, the vehicle 63S1 #6LK successfully delivered satellite DS-2 into orbit.
-The official Soviet press announced the launch as Cosmos-1.
+On March 16, 1962, the vehicle 63S1 No. 6LK successfully delivered satellite DS-2 into orbit.
+The official Soviet press announced the launch as Kosmos-1.

 Before the end of 1965, the 63S1 rocket successfully launched 22 payloads.
 By that time, Soviet military also got interested in the launcher for a series of semi-experimental satellites.
 The special version of the rocket, designated 63SM and the underground launch complex in Kapustin Yar designated "Dvina" were assigned for the program.
 First test launch took place in October 1965.